Programmerman1/fists/README.md

 Say hello

-GET or POST https://fists.azurewebsites.net/api/fists `Say hello to my friends LEFT and RGHT`
+GET or POST https://fists.azurewebsites.net/api/fists `Say hello to my friends LEFT and RIGHT`

 ## Purpose
 This is a proof-of-concept Slack app.
 It serves little actual purpose, but it is fun.